Pa 451c — Medical Terminology (Independent Course)

-PA 451C -A self-study learning module on medical terms and vocabulary for prospective PA students.
+A self-study learning module on medical terms and vocabulary for prospective PA students.
 Students are required to complete the programmed text prior to the beginning of the fall semester of the professional phase.
-This course grade is calculated into PA 451 Physical Diagnosis I grade for the fall semester.
+This course grade is calculated into PA 581 Basic Medical Sciences grade for the fall semester.

 Students are taught how to elicit and properly record a complete medical history.
 Students are then taught how to perform a complete physical examination and how to integrate and interpret findings in such a way that they may determine the next diagnostic and therapeutic step.
 Communication skills and professionalism are also addressed.

 A comprehensive study of diseases with emphasis on etiology, pathophysiology, signs and symptoms, diagnostic procedures, and therapeutic measures involved in treating medical conditions.
-Topics include EENT, Dermatology, OB/GYN, Pediatrics etc.
+Topics include EENT, Dermatology, OB/GYN, and Pediatrics.

 Students are instructed how to order and interpret diagnostic tests used in evaluating medical problems.
-During the fall semester both laboratory medicine and medical interviewing and documentation are explored.
+During the fall semester both laboratory medicine and medical imaging are explored along with medical interviewing and documentation.

-This course is encompassing topics that are essential aspects to the practice of medicine.
-Areas of study include medical pharmacology, human anatomy and physiology with cadaver laboratory, medical genetics, medical terminology, and PA seminar
+This course encompasses topics that are essential aspects to the practice of medicine.
+Areas of study include medical pharmacology, human anatomy and physiology and medical genetics.

-A continuation of Clinical Medicine I. Topics include cardiology, gastroenterology, and neurology
+A continuation of Clinical Medicine I. Topics include gastroenterology, cardiology, neurology, and behavioral health.

 Professional (Clinical) Phase